GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/04.431-440/04.The-Thought-of-God/docs.md

 ---
+title: |
-title: 434.
-The Thought of God
+    434. The Thought of God - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 434.
+The Thought of God.
+One thot' I have, my ample creed, So deep it is and broad; And equal to my ev'ry need, It is the tho't of God.
+    keywords:  |
-    keywords: Christ in Song, The Thought of God, One thot&#039; I have, my ample creed,
+        Christ in Song, adventhymnals, advent hymnals, The Thought of God, One thot' I have, my ample creed.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 434. THE THOUGHT OF GOD
+####  Christ in Song,

 ```txt
 1.